GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (155) .md

 * The duration is increased by 2 hours.
 * The bonus to defense and saves against spells is increased by 1, but so is the penalty to spellchecks and counterspell checks.
 * The penalty to spellchecks and counterspell checks is reduced by 1.
-* Reduce the casting time of the spell by 1 round.
+* Reduce the casting time of the spell by 1 action (to a minimum of 1 action).

 **Critical Failure**: You have surronded yourself in a foggy veil for a moment and receive spellsickness equal to the spell's tier minus 1 and an instance of Archblight.